ritterim/public-github-actions/actions/regex-validator/README.md

 ## Release Process

 Currently Github Actions does not build each project automatically.
-You will need to run `npm build` in the project you're submitting changes too.
+You will need to run `npm run build` in the project you're submitting changes too.

 # Example Workflow